Why Willie Garson matters

 Why Willie Garson belongs here

-Willie Garson belongs in the archive because he is a reminder that acting history is not only built by leads and stars.
+Willie Garson belongs in the archive because acting history is built by more than leads and stars.
 It is also built by the people who make social worlds believable.

 He helped make many of them cohere.